swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

 extension DistributedActor {
   /// A safe way to synchronously assume that the current execution context belongs to the passed in `actor`.
   ///
+  /// If currently executing in the context of the actor's serial executor, safely execute the `operation`
+  /// isolated to the actor.
+If the actor is local, or the current and expected executors are not compatible,
+  /// crash reporting the difference in expected and actual executor.
+  ///
   /// This method cannot be used in an asynchronous context.
 Instead, prefer implementing
   /// a method on the distributed actor and calling it from your asynchronous context.
   ///
+  /// The actor must be a local distributed actor reference, as isolating execution to a remote reference
+  /// would not be memory safe, since a distributed remote actor reference is allowed to not allocate any
+  /// memory for its storage, and thus, any attempts to access it are illegal.
+If the actor is remote,
+  /// this method will terminate with a fatal error.
+  ///
   /// This API should only be used as last resort, when it is not possible to express the current
   /// execution context definitely belongs to the main actor in other ways.
 E.g. one may need to use
   /// this in a delegate style API, where a synchronous method is guaranteed to be called by the
   /// main actor, however it is not possible to move some function implementation onto the target
   /// `distributed actor` for some reason.
   ///
-  /// - Warning: If the current executor is *not* the actor's serial executor, and the actor is local, this function will crash.
+  /// - Warning: If the current executor is *not* compatible with the expected serial executor,
+  ///	  or the distributed actor is a remote reference, this function will crash.
   ///
   /// - Parameters:
-  ///   - operation: the operation that will run if the actor was local, and the current executor is the same as of the passed in actors
+  ///   - operation: the operation that will run if the executor checks pass
   /// - Returns: the result of the operation
   /// - Throws: the error the operation has thrown
   @available(*, noasync)
   func assumeIsolated<T>(
-      _ operation: (isolated Act) throws -> T,
+      _ operation: (isolated Self) throws -> T,
       file: StaticString = #fileID, line: UInt = #line ) rethrows -> T
 }